"Laser" is often used as a marketing tool

 Upper lid blepharoplasty, skin is key

-In lower lid rejuventation the laser is of benefit to tighten the skin when a transconjunctival approach is used, however with the upper lid, the skin excess if the key, and skin excision gives the best correction, and fastest recovery.
+In lower lid rejuvenation the laser is of benefit to tighten the skin when a transconjunctival approach is used.
+However, with the upper lid, the skin excess if the key, and skin excision gives the best correction, and fastest recovery.